-Poor welding technique will make your mig weld pile up in the middle because gravity is pulling downward on the puddle.
+Poor mig welding technique will make your mig weld pile up in the middle because gravity is pulling downward on the puddle.

-Sure there are other ways of making a good looking vertical uphill weld, but for ensuring penetration as well as making a good looking uniform weld, the upside down V is a good way to go.
+Sure there are other ways of making a good looking vertical uphill weld, but for ensuring penetration as well as making a good looking uniform weld, the upside down V is a very good way to go.

 Here is a sketch of the technique and also a down and dirty youtube video of this Vertical uphill welding technique.

-how to mig weld video
+how to mig weld mig welding basics

 mig welding overhead